danbulant/bpm/README.md

 BPM on the other hand, stores all packages in one place and also saves a file to mention which projects are actively using the package.
 If all projects remove the dependency, then it's simply removed from the disk to save space.

 This means, that it can save much space - some apps use same depndencies and same versions, so they will be merged.

+## Commands

+BPM is aimed to fully **replace** NPM, *but*, as of now, it cannot.

+Currently supported and working commands are:

+* `view` (alias get, info) - Gets information about current project or given package from NPM's registry
+* `bin` - Shows installation path of BPM
+* `ping` - Does HTTP ping to NPM's registry.
+Note this is different from NPM ping, so it cannot be compared.
+* `init` - Creates a default `package.json` in current working directory.